1McLongLong/Packet_Analyzer/README.md

 A Python-based network security tool for real-time detection of malicious network activity.
 Built as a portfolio project to demonstrate SOC analyst skills including packet analysis, threat detection, and security automation.

-## 🎯 Overview
+## Overview

 This packet analyzer monitors network traffic in real-time and detects various types of malicious activity including port scans, data exfiltration attempts, SYN floods, and TCP flag anomalies.
 It integrates with threat intelligence APIs to identify known malicious actors.

-## ✨ Key Features
+## Key Features

 ### Detection Capabilities

 **Port Scan Detection**
-- Identifies when a source IP probes multiple ports on a target system
+- Identifies when a source IP examines multiple ports on a target system
 - Configurable thresholds for unique ports and time windows
 - Tracks connection patterns across TCP, UDP, and ICMP protocols